I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfobject/nf-wdfobject-wdfobjectdereferenceactual.md

 For more information about object reference counts, see <a href="https://msdn.microsoft.com/33efc3a8-ac46-4626-ba0f-beb1eaa9ee47">Framework Object Life Cycle</a>.

-The following code example decrements an object's reference count and assigns a tag value, line number, and file name to the reference.

 ## Requirements
 | &nbsp; | &nbsp; |
 | ---- |:---- |